 The recipe I’ve been wanting to create for this blog since I started is FINALLY here.
-Praise be for the best dessert offered to mankind- Chocolate Chip Cookie Cake!
-This isn’t just any cookie cake, though.
-This is the most delicious Vegan Cookie Cake topped with naturally colored frosting and rainbow confetti sprinkles.
+Praise be for the best dessert offered to mankind- Vegan Chocolate Chip Cookie Cake!
+This isn’t just any ordinary vegan cookie cake recipe.
+This is the most delicious and soft vegan chocolate chip cookie baked like a cake, topped with naturally colored vegan frosting, and sprinkled with rainbow confetti sprinkles.
 Life is too short not to have your cake and make it colorful too!

 For this recipe, I used a 9″ Springform pan.
 You could probably get away baking in a cast-iron skillet or even using a 10″ pan and reducing the baking time by a few minutes if you don’t have a springform pan on hand.
 I really like using a springform pan for this recipe because it’s easy to remove the outside of the pan, frost the cake, and easily slice it.

 Some good vegan butter (Earth Balance or Miyoko’s are my favorites), vegan chocolate chips, organic sugar, organic brown sugar, baking powder, baking soda, all-purpose flour, ground flaxseed, almond milk, and vanilla bean paste or extract are all you need.

 From there, just cream the butter and sugar together, add in the vanilla and almond milk, and stir in the dry ingredients until a thick vegan chocolate chip cookie dough forms!

 After that, you’ll press the cookie dough into the pan and bake it for 26-28 minutes until browned on the outside and soft on the inside.

 Lastly, Make The Vegan Vanilla Buttercream & Add Sprinkles!

 I first perfected my vegan buttercream recipe when I made these Vegan Lemon Olive Oil Cupcakes.